 Starting with the 18-19th Century it became common to build houses out of bricks.
 During that time the typical Transylvanian farms were erected and they still guard aligned the paths of the village.

 In 2011, the former Coordination Office for Fortified Churches, in cooperation with the district consistory Mediaș, carried out emergency repairs on the roof of the church, which were mainly financed by donations from the hometown community of Saxons.

-Since August 2016 Sabine Haranzha has been committed to the church in the name of the “Kulturerbe Kirchenburgen e.V.” association.
+Since August 2016 Sabine Reither has been committed to the church.
 In cooperation with the Fortified Churches Foundation and the district consitory Mediaș, she is working on organisation of repairs to the building.
 In 2020 she founded the German association Pro Groß Kopisch e.V. in order to better coordinate futurte projects and administer donations for the fortified church.

 To find out more, visit the facebook-page of Copșa Mare.